dleeftink/observable-node-codespace/README.md

 You can edit the `index.md` contents, after which the content changes are reflected (with a slight delay) in the preview pane.

 If updates stop being reflected in the preview pane, refresh the page.
-If even after refreshing, updates aren't propagated, execute `CTRL/CMD + C` in the terminal window after which you can restart the dev server using `npm run obs`.
+If updates aren't propagated after refreshing, execute `CTRL/CMD + C` in the terminal after which you can restart the live server using `npm run obs`.
 - If you accidentally close the preview pane, you can re-open this by navigating to the `Ports` tab on the bottom half of the screen and hovering the `Forwarded Address`.
 Click the `Preview in Editor` icon that shows on hover to re-open the preview inside your codespace.
 - For more information on getting started, visit the [Observable Framework Documentation](https://observablehq.com/framework/getting-started).